sankalpA1004/DWA-WAF-LAB/docs/architecture.md

 Examples:

-- User credentials
+a, User credentials
-- User profiles
+b.
+User profiles
-- Application data
+c.
+Application data

 The WAF prevents malicious requests from reaching the database layer.